Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Background: Hybrid Neurosymbolic Modelling

 In contrast, there is more done on general-purpose generative hybrid approaches in Category C (Neural-Learning, Symbolic-Reasoning).
 For example, diffusion models are widely used to generate images, but can also be applied to generate discrete outputs such as language, or molecules as SMILES strings.
 However it is difficult to control generation to ensure certain requirements on the outputs are satisfied.
-A neurosymbolic approach to diffusion is in~\cite{christopher2025neurosymbolicgenerativediffusionmodels}.
+A neurosymbolic approach to diffusion is in~\citep{christopher2025neurosymbolicgenerativediffusionmodels}.
 To check for toxicity in molecule generation several black-box filters implemented in RDKit were selected.
 Their outputs are then used in constraints in a convex optimization solver which is integrated into the diffusion process.
 SPRING~\citep{Jacobson:Xue:j:2025:NeSy_DesignGen} is a related approach which incorporates a symbolic spatial reasoning module into diﬀusion-type models.
 A user-defined design language on spatial predicates and object relations enables greater control of generated designs.

-Also in Category C is the important class of neural networks trained to generate molecules that are constrained by symbolic specifications, such as target properties of the molecule, or grammars or graph structures capturing chemical knowledge, e.g.,~\cite{lim2018molecular,liu2018constrained,dash2021using}.
+Also in Category C is the important class of neural networks trained to generate molecules that are constrained by symbolic specifications, such as target properties of the molecule, or grammars or graph structures capturing chemical knowledge, e.g.,~\citep{lim2018molecular,liu2018constrained,dash2021using}.
+A neurosymbolic relational generative model in this category is the Neural Markov Logic Network~\citep{marra2021neural}, which generalises Markov Logic Networks by replacing hand-specified weighted first-order rules with a neural potential function defined over $k$-sized fragments of a relational structure.
+The model is trained by maximum-likelihood with Gibbs sampling for the partition function, and chemical validity in the molecule generation experiment was enforced through rejection sampling using RDKit.
 This category also includes pre-trained LLMs fine-tuned with data expressed in molecular languages such as SMILES, and constrained to ensure correct generation with symbolic models~\citep{zhang2025scientific}.
 A recent approach~\citep{Zhou:etal:j:2025} uses molecular analysis tools, some based on pre-trained statistical machine learning, to generate a range of relevant properties which are converted to text using natural language templates.
 These molecule-text pairs are added to the training set to fine-tune an LLM, which can then generate new molecules from text prompts with high probability of having the relevant properties.